 6. Li-Tzy Wu, Jennifer McNeely, Geetha A. Subramaniam, Gaurav Sharma, Paul VanVeldhuisen, Robert P. Schwartz, Design of the NIDA clinical trials network validation study of tobacco, alcohol, prescription medications, and substance use/misuse (TAPS) tool, Contemporary Clinical Trials, Volume 50, 2016, Pages 90-97, ISSN 1551-7144, https://doi.org/10.1016/j.cct.2016.07.013.

-This guide is comprised of email templates with resources for surgeons and PAs to care for patients who scored positive in one or more category of the TAPS screening questionnaire.
+This guide is comprised of email templates with resources for surgical teams to assist in caring for patients who scored positive in one or more category of the TAPS screening questionnaire.

 This one-page guide provides information on where to find ‘Medication for Opioid Use Disorder Referral Resources’ in the following Michigan counties: Genesee, Grand Traverse, Ingham, Kent, Washtenaw and Wayne.